• Skip to main content

 1. Recycle – educate yourself on recycling.
 Know what your local recycling facility accepts.

-2. Carry your own reusable shopping bags – keep them in the trunk of your car!
+2. Carry your own reusable shopping bags – keep them in the trunk of your car.
+Avoid single-use plastic bags.

-3. Keep containers with for drinks – a reusable water bottle, coffee mug, reusable straws and utensils – we plan to make kits available soon!
+3. Keep containers with for drinks – a reusable water bottle, coffee mug, reusable straws and utensils; so you can ditch single-use plastic.

 4. Instead of putting your produce in a plastic film bag, simply put your produce directly in your cart (I hope you were planning to wash your apples anyway!)
 OR carry some net produce bags along with your reusable shopping bags.